jmethao/Project_3/README.md

 ## **3) Is there an increase of alligator attacks over time?
 Where in the United States are the alligator attacks or human-related incidents occurring most frequently?**
 1st question: Is there an increase of alligator attacks over time?
-I thought a scatter plot would do a good job highlighting the visual for this question.
+I (Mee) thought a scatter plot would do a good job highlighting the visual for this question.
 In jupyter notebook I import pandas and matplotlib libraries.
 This data was also collected by kaggle.com.
+1. I extracted year from the Date column.
+2. Created a new column for Year.
+Group the data by Year and count the number of attacks per year.
+3. I plotted the data as a scatter plot
+4. Added labels and the title
+5. Printed the graph

+The data provided from kaggle.com shows the earliest alligator attack was from 1904.
+There was an incident where a male servant of Rene-Robert Cavelier was killed while swimming across the Colorado River in Texas.
+There were no other attacks recorded until 1973 where a woman named Sharon Holmes was killed while swimming at Oscar Scherer State Park in Florida by an 11 ft, 3 inch alligator.
+Between 1977 and 2022 there have been 36 other alligator attacks/incidents.

 Directions for the Scatter Plot:
-1. download the Alligator_Attacks_Overtime_Mee file onto your desktop
+1. do a git clone of the project 3 repository
-2. right click on the file and open a gitbash console in order to open jupyter notebook in your bash console
+2. from the Alligator Plot graph and marker map folder, right click on the file and open a gitbash console in order to open jupyter notebook in your bash console
-3. in your jupter notebook run the kernels for the code to generate the scatter plot
+3. select the Alligator_Attacks_Overtime_Mee file in your juypter notebook
+4. run the kernels for the code to generate the scatter plot

 2nd question: Where in the United States are the alligator attacks or human-related incidents occurring most frequently?
 For this question I thought a map with markers that included the name, location, and details of the alligator attacks/incidents would be appropriate.
 I used JavaScript, loaded the D3 and Leaflet  library to create the map and markers.
 I loaded the fatal alligator attack US CSV file.
 This data was collected by kaggle.com.
+1. Initialized the map to zoom in to the US only.
+2. Add OpenStreetMap tiles
+3. Created an array to store the data for the markers.
+4. Used createMarkers function to access the attackData and created a loop to loop over every element in the attackData array.
+5. This created the Leaflet markers at the latitude and longitude of attack objects in the loop and added to map.
+6. And then create the markers on the map so that when you click on the markers it populates the information: victim name, location, and description of the attack.

+This data was also collected by kaggle.com.
+Per the data most of the alligator attacks/human related incidents occurred mostly in Florida.
+That is not a surprise as Florida has a high alligator population and many people visit the state for water activities.
+Humans are also building in areas near marsh and wild areas which leads to more changes of alligator encounters and potential conflicts.

 Directions for the Marker Map:
-1. download the html (index_mee) and the javascript (script_Mee) onto your desktop
-2. open the html and javascript in VS Code
+1. in VS Code open the Alligator Plot graph and marker map folder
-3. in VS Code open the html file with Live Server to pull up the Marker Map
+2. open the index_mee.html file with Live Server to pull up the Marker Map
+3. click through the markers to see the description details of each alligator attack

 ## **5) Average age and gender of alligator attack victims?**